vgerous/NuSC-Algorithm/README.md

 # NuSC
-- A Novel Combined Score based Local Search Algorithm for Weighted Set Covering
+- An Effective Local Search Algorithm for Solving the Set Covering Problem

 ## 1. Set up